Javatrix/tsuki-chan/README.md

 fan arts in the future.
 *(Mihoyo, Reiji, please don't sue me for using them for now)*

+# Licensing
+This project is published under the [GNU General Public License](https://github.com/Javatrix/kawaiisanbot/blob/main/LICENSE).
+You can use code from this project as long as you disclose the source of your work.
+For more details, view LICENSE.

 # Features

 - Selfrole command with buttons and custom emojis